dart-lang/language/accepted/future-releases/language-versioning/language-versioning.md

 This document specifies the process used to assign a *language version* to every library in a program.

-Then the Dart language tools must be able to handle libraries written for different language versions.
+Then the Dart language tools must be able to handle libraries written for different language versions interacting in the same program.
 Most language changes are incremental and non-breaking.
 For those, all the tools have to do is to make sure that a library does not use a feature which was introduced after the library's language version.

 For breaking changes, the tool must be able to handle multiple different versions of the language, and do so in a way that allows libraries on different language versions  to interact in a predictable and useful way.
 For example, the "non-nullable types by default" feature (NNBD) will have NNBD libraries with non-nullable or safely nullable types *and* unmigrated libraries with unsafely nullable types, and those libraries can send values back and forth between them.
 This is where the main complication lies, and that is beyond the scope of this document which only specifies how we assign language versions to individual libraries.

 This feature cannot support language changes that are fundamentally incompatible with earlier language versions, we do need the run-time system to be able to contain both language versions at the same time.
 For the same reason, this feature does not handle *platform library* changes that are not backwards compatible.
-The libraries are shared between different language level libraries, and must work on all of these.
+The libraries are shared between the different language level libraries in a program, and must work for all of these.
 (The tools should still detect use of library features not supported by the minimum required SDK version for a package.)

 Versioning uses _version number_ only.
 You cannot opt-in to one feature of a new version, but not the rest.
 You either migrate to that new version, or you do not.
 This allows us to keep the combinatorial complexity down to being (roughly) linear in the number of supported versions.